kylebgorman/swipe/README.md

 How to install:
 ---------------

-For all platforms: To compile, type "make" at the terminal.
-To install, type "make install" at the terminal.
-You may specify '--prefix=PATH/TO/LOCATION' if you wish; the default is /usr/local, which places swipe in /usr/local/bin.
+For all platforms: To compile, type `make` at the terminal.
+To install, type `make install` at the terminal.
+You may specify `--prefix=PATH/TO/LOCATION` if you wish; the default is `/usr/local`, which places swipe in `/usr/local/bin`.

-If you do not wish to have make use of Python support, you can install the binary only by issuing
+If you do not wish to have make use of Python support, you can install the binary only by issuing `make c installc`.

-    make c installc

 Linux: All the large libraries should be available as packages if you're using a "modern" distro.
-For instance, on a Ubuntu system (Ubuntu 9.04, "Jaunty Jackalope", kernel 2.6.28-13-generic), I ran (as superuser):
+For instance, on a Ubuntu system (Ubuntu 9.04, "Jaunty Jackalope", kernel 2.6.28-13-generic), I ran:

-    apt-get install liblibblas-dev liblapack-dev libfftw3-dev libsndfile1-dev swig
+    sudo apt-get install liblibblas-dev liblapack-dev libfftw3-dev libsndfile1-dev swig

 This installs the necessary libraries and all their dependencies.
 Similar incantations are available for other Linux distributions.